 Nnoitra Jiruga releases into a six-armed being that wields a weapon in each arm.

 In the final arc, a new dual wielder is revealed.
-The true form of Ichigo's zanpakuto turns out to be two blades, each of differing length, with the larger one embodying his Soul Reaper powers and the smaller his newly-revealed Quincy powers.
+The true form of Ichigo's zanpakuto turns out to be two blades of differing lengths to accommodate his Soul Reaper power (the larger one) and his Quincy power (the smaller one).

 Near the end of the series, Gino Weinberg's Transforming Mecha Tristan is upgraded to the Tristan Divider, and its main weapons include a pair of swords that used to be Bismarck Waldstein's mecha Galahad's BFS.